What are cranial neuropathies?

 How are cranial neuropathies diagnosed?

-A health care provider will usually perform a variety of tests to diagnose neuropathy.
+A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

 - Neurological exam to test sensation, reflexes, balance and metal status.